yatesco/seafile-docs/deploy/using_ldap.md

 mv libnssutil3.so disabled_libs_use_local_ones_instead/
 ```

 This effectively removes the bundled libraries from the library search path.
-When the server starts, it'll instead find the system libraries (if they are installed).
+When the server starts, it'll instead find and use the system libraries (if they are installed).
+This change has to be repeated after each update of the Seafile installation.